haskellfoundation/tech-proposals/proposals/0000-cabal-exact-printer.md

 Which will do exact printing.
 This function has the following properties:

-byte for byte roundtrip of all hacakgePackage:
+byte for byte roundtrip of all `hacakgePackage`:
 ```
   forall (hackagePackage :: ByteString) . (printExact <$> (parseGeneric hackagePackage)) == Right hackagePackage
 ```